PowerShell/PowerShell-RFC/1-Draft/RFC0002-Generalized-Splatting.md

 Command @PSBoundParameters
 ```

-This proposal suggesst a syntax that improves this scenario as well.
+This proposal suggests a syntax that improves this scenario as well.

 ## Specification